buvis/docs/src/catalogue/nzbget.md

 ## Description

-NZBGet is a Usenet downloader client
+NZBGet is a Usenet downloader client.

 ## k8 at home search